ngyewch/smile-js/docs/mdbook/src/module-import.md

 # Module import

-To use smile-js via the HTML script tag:
+To use smile-js via module import:

 ```js
 import * as smile from 'smile-js';